StataBS/indikatoren/README.md

 ### Develop using [cloud9](https://c9.io)
-- Create new hosted workspace based on the node.js template and the correct github repo
+- Create new hosted workspace based on the node.js template and the correct github repo.
+Use the SSH repo path.
 - Run the following command.
 This will set node.js version to 6, install true type fonts, and install the application.
 ```shell
 ./c9-setup.sh